skiwithpete/alarmpi/configs/README.md

 ```
 python main.py my_config.conf
 ```
+Custom comfigurations files can also be place in `$HOME/.alarmpi/`.

 ### Extending the alarm with custom content
 Extending the alarm with you're own content is simple: